Six months with the first semi-mainstream sex robot for men.

 The Launch needs randomization or humanization functions in Manual mode

-Once I got used to the novelty of being stimulated hands-free, the movement began to seem a bit repetitive and robotic at times.
+Once I got used to the novelty of the motion being provided for me, the movement began to seem a bit repetitive and robotic at times.
 Not that it has ever failed to get me off, but I kept wanting some surprise and variation.
 It’s great to free my hands from performing the full motion, but it’s still up to me and my hands to mess with the manual settings in order to change things up.
 To get to the next level of excitement beyond robotic movement, there needs to be some functionality that adds some surprises and changes along the way without having to hook it up to content.

 How about full-featured app control, like some women’s toys have?

-Interactive toys for women and couples in the same price range, such as the mega-popular We-Vibe 4+, feature apps that, in addition to direct control of the vibrating motors, offers multiple vibration patterns, the ability to string together sequences of different vibration patterns, and even allows the users to create their own vibration patterns by drawing the intensity on a timeline with their fingers.
-Some app/product combos, such as the Vibease, allow you to download, upload, and even share user-created patterns, and event sync to music.
-In this respect, the Launch is still years behind toys for women and couples and it’s one of the most surprising omissions from the Launch’s feature set.
+Interactive toys for women and couples in the same price range, such as the mega-popular We-Vibe 4+, feature apps that, in addition to direct control of the vibrating motors, offers multiple vibration patterns, the ability to string together sequences of patterns, and even allows the users to create their own vibration patterns by drawing the intensity on a timeline with their fingers.
+Some app/toy combos, such as the Vibease, allow you to download, upload, and even share user-created patterns.
+And then there are some that you can even sync to music.
+In this respect, the Launch is still lagging behind high-end toys for women and couples and it’s one of the most surprising omissions from the Launch’s feature set.
 Users should be able to access, create, store, and maybe even share a variety of stroking patterns and sequences that are completely independent of the need to sync to content.
 Even better, imagine if artificial intelligence and machine learning of your preferences could be provided via the app as well.
 The good news is that the basics are probably totally doable with the Launch as it is, assuming Kirro and Fleshlight are paying attention to consumer feedback.
 The allure of generating money from synced content is understandable, but the Launch needs more standalone entertainment by way of an app for it to reach its full value.
 [Update: Since I wrote this, I’ve learned about this third-party project by the sex toy hacker community known as buttplug.io to create an app for the Launch.
 Hooray sex hackers!
 We’ll keep an eye on this.]

-The limited movement doesn’t always bother me—I was so excited by the novelty of it moving by itself the first few times that I used it, that 2.5-inches of stroking was more than enough to drive me over the edge in less than four minutes.
+The limited movement doesn’t always bother me—I was so excited by the novelty of it moving by itself the first few times that I used it, that three inches of stroking was more than enough to drive me over the edge in fast fashion.
 But after several uses, and as I got used to the movement, I found myself wanting more stroke length more often.
 At one point, I just couldn’t resist any more and had to pop the Fleshlight out of the Launch and revert to doing it myself because I was craving those longer strokes.
 It’s still not a deal killer, but if there’s a Launch 2.0 or Launch XL in the works, I’d deal with another couple of inches of height added to the base if it’ll get me two more inches of stroke length.

 Playing in interactive mode